Collin College's Spring 2019 Graduation Ceremony

 not meet this residency requirement .

-Candidates for an associate degree should submit an application for graduation at the beginning of the semester of degree completion.
+Candidates for an associate degree or certificate should submit an application for graduation at the beginning of the semester of degree completion.

 Feel free to send us an email if you have any questions.